aanchalgt/module7-nlp/README.md

 (Question 12) Thoughtful answer based on reported polarity scores: 1 pt (Question 13) Thoughtful answer based on summaries: 1 pt

-In the .gitignore file add .venv/ so that the virtual environment updates aren't sent to GitHub

-Ensure your ReadMe file is updated appropriately.